OxAbhishek-cmd/Amazon-Clone/README.md

 1. Clone the project repository.
 2. Install the necessary dependencies for both the frontend (ReactJS) and backend (Node.js Express).
-3. Set up a MySQL database using tools like XAMPP and phpMyAdmin and configure it.
+3. Set up a MySQL database using tools like MySql and configure it.
 4. Create an environment (env) file with the required variables (e.g., JWT_TOKEN, DB_NAME, DB_PASSWORD, DB_USER, PORT) for secure configuration.
 5. Start both the frontend and backend servers.
 6. Access the application in your web browser.